-University bank loans had reduced to £6,761,692 at the year-end (2016 - £7,196,041) and no new loans were taken out in 2016/17.
+University bank loans had reduced to £6,303,475 at the year-end (2017 - £6,761,692) and no new loans were taken out in 2017/18.
 All borrowing is undertaken in the name of the University and conforms to HEFCE requirements.
-The Treasury Management policy is monitored by the Finance and General Purposes Committee and was reviewed in June 2017 with no changes recommended.
+The Treasury Management policy is monitored annually by the Finance and General Purposes Committee and was revised in June 2018.
+There were a number of proposed recommendations that included changes to the Investment strategy, Interest generation and Counterparty risk, these recommendations were approved by the Finance and General Purposes Committee in June 2018.